timcera/swmmtoolbox/README.rst

 ============
 Python - of course

-The 'baker' library which should have been installed as a requirement.
+The 'mando' library which should have been installed as a requirement.

 The 'tstoolbox' library and command line tool which should have been installed as a requirement.